cwhd/measurementor/README.md

 This is the development branch for the updated project.
 Updated with the latest.

 # Getting Started
+Please install the following:
+- [JDK](http://www.oracle.com/technetwork/java/javase/downloads/jdk8-downloads-2133151.html): Note that Java 7 also works for this project.
+- [Gradle](https://gradle.org/): Used for the build of the application.

+Additiona
 First note the [vagrant file](https://www.vagrantup.com/).
 That will call the [puppet](http://puppetlabs.com/) manifest that will install everything you need to get going.
 In a nutshell it installs:
 - [Elasticsearch](http://www.elasticsearch.org/) : used for indexing data for searching